Veggie Kung Pao

 - Ready In : 35m

-The last couple weeks I have been grabbing lots of zucchini at my local Farmer’s Market.
-Zucchini is packed with vitamin C, and manganese.
-And you can usually find a great deal on some while it is in season.
-Kung Pao is one of my favorite Chinese dishes, and I had to find a way to make it without the chicken and chicken broth that the dish usually contains.
-This is what I came up with, and it has become one of my go to meals.
-It is quick to make, taste good, and is loaded with veggies.
-Give it a try!
+From the author, Terrence Paschal: In the last couple of weeks, I’ve been grabbing lots of zucchini at my local farmer’s market.
+Zucchini is packed with vitamin C and manganese, and you can usually find a great deal on some while it’s in-season.
+Kung Pao is one of my favorite Chinese dishes, and I had to find a way to make it without the chicken/chicken broth that the dish usually contains.
+This is what I came up with, and it has become one of my go-to meals.
+It’s quick to make, taste good, and is loaded with veggies.
+Give this Veggie Kung Pao a try!

 Ingredients